Transform your experience of conflict.

 Early enrollment discount!

 NOTE: Additional discounts do not apply.
-This course is hosted by Instructure.com's Canvas, an online educational system.
+Instructure.com's Canvas is the online learning system we have partnered with to bring you this course.
 Once you purchase the course here on our site, you will receive an e-mail from Instructure.com with a link to log in to the course.
 If you already have an account with Canvas, log in at shambhala.instructure.com to access the course after purchasing your registration here.

-This course launches on June 5.
-Enrollment closes on June 19.
-This course can be completed in six weeks (supposing you can commit 1-2 hours per week to study and practice) but you can also go at your own pace as needed.
+This course can be completed in six weeks (supposing you can commit 2-3 hours per week to study and practice) but you can also go at your own pace as needed.
 After registering, you will have access to the course for six months.

 More about Diane Musho Hamilton: